Is timeshare cheaper than a regular holiday? A 20-year cost comparison vs Booking.com

 Regular holiday costs: £7,460

-Mary and John have to pay an initial outlay, annual costs and operational costs, all to enjoy the same standard of holiday as David and Jayne.
+Mary and John face an upfront outlay, annual maintenance and extra operational costs—while aiming for the same standard of holiday accommodation.

 Timeshare total costs: £34,404